denmau-zz/FoodFit/README.md

 # Food Fit

-This is a personal project that demonstrates understanding of the <b>eMobilis Mobile Development Bootcamp</b> that I have just completed.
+This is a personal project that demonstrates understanding of the <b>eMobilis Mobile Development Bootcamp</b>, necessary for my graduation.
 This intensive bootcamp took 4 hours a day for 20 weekdays, totalling to 80 hours, including a 5 day incubation session.

 > ## Food Fit is an android app that gives you access to 5,000+ recipes each with nutrition information.